RasaHQ/rasa/docs/docs/reference/rasa/utils/tensorflow/model_data.md

  | update_key(from_key: Text, from_sub_key: Text, to_key: Text, to_sub_key: Text) -> None
 ```

-Copies the features under the given keys to the new keys and deletes the old keys.
+Copies the features under the given keys to the new keys and deletes the old.

 **Arguments**: